raca159/mcp-demo/post.md

     asyncio.run(mcp.run_sse_async())
 ```

 Look at how simple it is to expose a tool using MCP!
-We just create a `FastMCP` entity representing the server (like FastAPI), then The `@mcp.tool` decorator automatically registers the function with the MCP server, making it accessible to the client server.
-The `get_articles` function is the actual logic, searching for articles on ArXiv based on relevance and returns a formatted string with the results.
+We just create a `FastMCP` entity representing the server (like FastAPI), and then The `@mcp.tool` decorator automatically registers the function with the MCP server, making it accessible to the client-server.
+The `get_articles` function is the actual logic, searching for articles on ArXiv based on relevance, and returns a formatted string with the results.
 Here is what it looks like:

 ![Streamlit serach](assets\streamlit_search.png)